Allinea DDT - Distributed Debugging Tool

 Debugging MPI programs:

-To be able to debug MPI program select MPI option as well as the "Submit to Queue" option, and then click on "Configure" to select submission script configuration for Rackham and provide the job specific options.
+To be able to debug MPI program select MPI option as well as the "Submit to Queue" option, and then click on "Change" to select submission script configuration for Rackham and provide the job specific options.

 System> select "Auto-Detect" for "MPI/UPC Implementation" and tick "Create Root and Workers group automatically".